aditya-k8s/django_pro/README.md

-# Simple cod Notes App
+# Simple cod code cdodkldslnvNotes App
 This is a simple notes app built with React and Django.

 ## Requirements